Workers Compensation Rate Average Reduces by 17 percent in last 2 years!

 After years of increases, the advisory rates have dropped significantly, despite continuing inflation and a growing workforce.
 After adjusting for inflation, the current rate actually represents more than a 57 percent decrease since 1990.
 This change is attributed to, among other things, a shifting industrial mix, greater safety efforts, and better medical care.

 Employers may either buy insurance or obtain permission to self-insure.
 Roughly 90% of employers buy insurance.
 Employers that need to obtain insurance coverage may contact a licensed, professional insurance agent, perhaps one who specializes in business owners' insurance.
 Employers that cannot find an insurer to write a policy may enroll in the assigned risk plan, administered by the National Council of Compensation Insurance (800/622-4123 (ask for the Illinois assigned risk plan)).
 The workers' compensation insurance business in Illinois is healthy and highly competitive.
 In fact, more carriers (374 carriers) write workers' compensation policies in Illinois than in any other state in the country.
 Since 1983, Illinois has allowed insurance companies to set their own premium rates.
 This is often credited as a factor in keeping Illinois' costs below the national average.
 While Illinois carriers are free to set their own rates, the National Council on Compensation Insurance, a private organization, issues advisory rates.
-For more information, Illinois Workers Compensation Commission
+For more information, visit Illinois Workers Compensation Commission.

 Sample Guide: Workers Compensation Rate Guide - Assigned Risk